2023 Verizon 200 at the Brickyard

 The 2023 Verizon 200 at the Brickyard was a NASCAR Cup Series race that was held on August 13, 2023, at Indianapolis Motor Speedway in Speedway, Indiana.
-It was the 3rd and final running of the Verizon 200 at the Brickyard, and the 30th edition of NASCAR at the speedway.
 Contested over 82 laps on the 2.439 mi road course, it was the 24th race of the 2023 NASCAR Cup Series season.

+This was the final Cup Series race held on Indianapolis' Infield Road Course, as the Brickyard 400 would return in 2024.

 Report

 Background

 Indianapolis Motor Speedway, the track where the race was held.

 The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
 It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.

 Constructed in 1909, it is the original speedway, the first racing facility so named.
 It has a permanent seating capacity estimated at 235,000 with infield seating raising capacity to an approximate 400,000.
 It is the highest-capacity sports venue in the world.